ik1ne/webdriver-downloader/webdriver-downloader-cli/README.md

 cargo install webdriver-downloader-cli

 # Installs chromedriver into %USERPROFILE%/bin/chromedriver.exe ($HOME/bin/chromedriver for unix family)
+# If Chrome for Testing is installed, chromedriver for Chrome for Testing will be installed.
+# Otherwise, chromedriver for Chrome will be installed.
 webdriver-downloader.exe

 # You can specify path to install driver to.
 Adding mkdir flag will create the parent directory.